 Quick Answer

 Tesla is ending its Full Self-Driving (FSD) one-time purchase option globally, converting entirely to a subscription model.
 The buyout option is being removed from Hong Kong, Macau, Taiwan, Japan, Thailand, Singapore, and other Asian markets by June 30, 2026, following earlier phase-outs in the US (February 2026), Canada, Australia, and New Zealand.
 The shift has boosted FSD subscriptions to 1.28 million globally, up 51% year-on-year.
-Tesla’s CFO targets China mainland regulatory approval for FSD in Q3 2026 — a market where users still pay a one-time ¥64,000 fee for functionality that isn’t yet fully enabled.
+Tesla’s CFO targets China mainland regulatory approval for FSD in Q3 2026.
 The subscription-only pivot signals Tesla’s bet that recurring autonomous driving revenue will become its most important profit engine.

 Why It Matters Globally

-Tesla’s decision to kill FSD buyout globally is more than a pricing change — it’s a strategic repositioning of autonomous driving from a vehicle feature to a recurring service.
-At $99/month in the US (and comparable pricing in other markets), FSD subscription revenue could exceed $1.5 billion annually at current subscriber levels.
+Tesla’s decision to eliminate FSD buyout is a strategic repositioning of autonomous driving from a vehicle feature to a recurring service.
+At $99/month in the US, FSD subscription revenue could exceed $1.5 billion annually at current subscriber levels.
 With 1.28 million subscribers growing at 51% year-on-year, the recurring revenue model gives Tesla a financial architecture that traditional automakers cannot easily replicate, according to 21st Century Business Herald’s report on the transition.

-The timing is significant: Tesla FSD (Supervised) is now approved in 13 countries and regions across four continents — the Americas (US, Canada, Mexico, Puerto Rico), Asia-Pacific (Australia, New Zealand, South Korea), and Europe (Netherlands, Lithuania, Estonia, Belgium, Denmark).
-The subscription model lowers the barrier to entry — instead of $12,000+ upfront, users pay monthly — but over a typical 6-year ownership period, a subscriber pays more than the old buyout price.
+The timing is significant: Tesla FSD (Supervised) is now approved in 13 countries and regions across four continents.
+The subscription model lowers the barrier to entry, but over a typical 6-year ownership period, a subscriber pays more than the old buyout price.
 For Tesla, this means higher lifetime revenue per vehicle.

 What Chinese Sources Say: The China Question Looms Large

-The most consequential market for Tesla’s FSD pivot is China — and it’s the one where the subscription model has no confirmed timeline.
-Tesla’s CFO Vaibhav Taneja stated in the Q1 2026 earnings call that the company “hopes” to receive full commercial FSD approval in China by Q3 2026, as reported by Ifeng Auto.
-Currently, Chinese users pay ¥64,000 (approximately $8,800) for FSD capability that is listed but not fully enabled — a situation that has drawn criticism from Chinese Tesla owners.
+The most consequential market for Tesla’s FSD pivot is China.
+Tesla’s CFO Vaibhav Taneja stated in the Q1 2026 earnings call that the company hopes to receive full commercial FSD approval in China by Q3 2026, as reported by Ifeng Auto.
+Currently, Chinese users pay RMB 64,000 (approximately $8,800) for FSD capability that is listed but not fully enabled.

 The regulatory path in Greater China varies significantly.
 Hong Kong and Macau have completed FSD functionality uploads but haven’t opened full usage.
-Taiwan has formally submitted FSD (Supervised) for road-testing approval, making it the most advanced Chinese-speaking market for Tesla autonomy.
-The mainland China situation is the critical variable: with Tesla facing intense autonomous driving competition from Huawei (ADS 4.0), XPeng (XNGP), and BYD (DiPilot with 3.15 million data-collecting vehicles), every month of regulatory delay cedes competitive ground.
+Taiwan has formally submitted FSD (Supervised) for road-testing approval.
+With Tesla facing intense autonomous driving competition from Huawei (ADS 4.0), XPeng (XNGP), and BYD (DiPilot with 3.15 million data-collecting vehicles), every month of regulatory delay cedes competitive ground.

 International Context: The Autonomous Revenue Land Grab

-Tesla’s subscription pivot reflects a broader industry recognition that autonomous driving is not a one-time feature sale but a recurring revenue stream.
+Tesla’s subscription pivot reflects a broader industry recognition that autonomous driving is a recurring revenue stream.
 Waymo and Cruise monetize through per-ride robotaxi fees.
-Chinese competitors including Huawei and XPeng are exploring subscription and per-use models for advanced driver assistance.
+Chinese competitors including Huawei and XPeng are exploring subscription models.
 Tesla’s advantage is scale: 1.28 million paying subscribers generating data and revenue simultaneously.

 What This Means for EV Buyers

-For new Tesla buyers in markets where the buyout option is disappearing: the subscription model costs less upfront but more over time.
-At $99/month, a 6-year ownership period costs approximately $7,128 — compared to the old $12,000 US buyout price, subscription is cheaper if you keep the car less than 10 years.
+For new Tesla buyers: the subscription model costs less upfront but more over time.
+At $99/month, a 6-year ownership period costs approximately $7,128, compared to the old $12,000 US buyout price.
 The flexibility is the real value: you can activate FSD for road-trip months and pause it for city-commuting months.

 FAQ